thorrockstar/pulsar_p3_repmod_odin/README.md

 **Note:** Some of the photos show **older** variants of the boards.
 So don't get confused.
 The current Odin Mark II features **4 extra transistors** for driving the common cathodes.

+**Important Note:** As the new PCB's have traces and vias/pads on the back side, make sure you put some black isolation tape on top of the plastic carrier *before* placing the new PCB onto it.
+Otherwise the battery connection wires may short your PCB!

 P4 Module Variant
 =================